mozilla-l10n/documentation/products/firefox_android/adding_singlelocale.md

 Identify the `locales` section, and add the new locale code between double quotes, followed by a comma.
 As before, you can use Atom to make sure the list is in alphabetical order (make sure to select only the lines with actual locale codes before pressing `F5`).

+Once this is done, identify the `exclude-multi-locale` section.
+Since this locale is not shipping on multi-locale builds yet, you should add it there too.

 After you’ve finished editing the files, check the status of the repository, and the diff.

 ```BASH